keptn/keptn.github.io/content/docs/0.5.0/usecases/self-healing-with-keptn/index.md

 - Set up the [Alert Manager](https://prometheus.io/docs/alerting/configuration/) to manage alerts
 - Add the `service-indicators.yaml`, `service-objectives.yaml` and `remediation.yaml` to your Keptn configuration repository

-## Run the use case
+## Run the tutorial

 ### Deploy an unhealthy service version

 In order to test the self-healing capabilities, deploy an unhealthy version of the carts microservice.
 This version has some issues that are not detected by the automated quality gates since the tests generate artificial traffic while in production real user traffic might reveal untested parts of the microservice that have issues.

-Therefore, please make sure that you have completed the [Onboarding a Service](../onboard-carts-service/) or the [Deployment with Quality Gates](../deployments-with-quality-gates/) use case (i.e., all shown versions contain issues that are not detected by the quality gates).
+Therefore, please make sure that you have completed the [Onboarding a Service](../onboard-carts-service/) or the [Deployment with Quality Gates](../deployments-with-quality-gates/) tutorial (i.e., all shown versions contain issues that are not detected by the quality gates).

 You can check if the service is already running in your production stage by executing the following command and reviewing the output.
 It should show two pods in total.